Argosy Empress Casino

-Argosy's Empress Casino (also known as Empress Casino Joliet) was a Riverboat casino and hotel located in Joliet, Illinois.
+Argosy's Empress Casino (also known as Empress Casino Joliet) was a Riverboat casino and hotel located in Joliet, Illinois, US.
 Built in the 1990s by a group of investors headed by T.J.
-Lambrecht, Empress Casino become one of the first riverboat casinos in Illinois.
+Lambrecht, Empress Casino became one of the first riverboat casinos in Illinois.
 It was destroyed by a fire on March 20, 2009.

 History

-In the early 1990s construction company owner T.J.
+In the early 1990s, construction company owner T.J.
 Lambrecht believed that a riverboat casino in Joliet could thrive, a risky idea at the time.
 Using a portion of his own money, he and a group of investors created Empress Casino.
 The Empress Casino opened on June 16, 1992, as a riverboat type casino in Joliet, Illinois.
 The casino made extensive use of the Egyptian theme including several pyramids on top of the entertainment complex, a large recreation of the Sphinx and faux hieroglyphics along the sides of the building.
 The unique Egyptian theme became the casino's hallmark.
 In 1996 its sister casino was opened in Hammond, Indiana, as Empress Casino Hammond.
 Empress sold both casino properties to Horseshoe Gaming Holding Corporation in 1999.
 Horseshoe sold the Empress Casino Joliet to the Argosy Gaming Company in 2001 for $465 million.
 The company re-branded it as Argosy's Empress Casino.
 Penn National Gaming acquired the Argosy Gaming Company in 2005 and took over all of its operations including the Empress Casino.
 While undergoing a renovation in 2009 the casino was destroyed by a fire.
 Penn National Gaming rebuilt the casino under its Hollywood Casino brand as Hollywood Casino Joliet, the Egyptian theme was mostly removed and replaced with 1920's-1930's art deco.